pnavaro/M2Dpt.jl/README.md

 https://doi.org/10.1093/gji/ggy434.

 **Update**: Timing comparisons below made in 2018 are obsolete.
-You can see great improvements made by Julia language itself and @mauro3 .
+You can see great improvements made by Julia language itself and [@mauro3](https://github.com/mauro3) fixes.
 Check the PR https://github.com/pnavaro/M2Dpt.jl/pull/2 to see details.

 Timing are made on one computer (Mac Pro 2013)